robguderian/cs-tech-primer/docs/2_shell/readme.md

 in a neat tree format) that there are 5 directories, each with a folder in it.

-We could move into `1012` by just using `cd 1012`, since we're in the `demo` flder.
+We could move into `1012` by just using `cd 1012`, since we're in the `demo` directory.
 Then, using relative paths, going back one `..` and then into `2140`, by `cd ../2140`:

 ```txt